Anshul-Gupta24/anshul-gupta24.github.io/_pages/about.md

 <br/>

 **News:**
+* 04.2022 Our paper titled A Modular Multimodal Architecture for Gaze Target Prediction: Application to Privacy-Sensitive Settings has been accepted for the GAZE workshop at CVPR 2022
+* 01.2022 I successfully passed my candidacy exam at EPFL.
+Thanks to my jury: Prof. Jean-Marc Odobez, Prof. Alexandre Alahi, Prof. Denis Gilet
 * 01.2021 I started my PhD at Idiap and EPFL!
 * 11.2020 Our paper on 'End-to-End Differentiable 6DoF Object Pose Estimation with Local and Global Constraints' was accepted at the DiffCVGP workshop at NeurIPS 2020
 * 07.2020 Our paper on 'Audiovisual Correspondence Learning in Humans And Machines' was accepted at Interspeech 2020